 - Exchanging the signed contract of sale and attending settlement

-As simple and straightforward as the above processes may seem, there are benefits to enlisting the aid of a professional, especially during the stressful time of purchasing or selling a property.
+As straightforward as the above processes may seem, they can time-consuming.
+There are benefits to enlisting the a professional conveyancer, especially during the stressful time of purchasing or selling a property.

 Pros and cons of DIY conveyancing

 - Saves money.
-You will save money on the fixed fee charged by a solicitor or conveyancer.
+You will save money on the fees charged by a solicitor or conveyancer.

 - 100% visibility over the process.
 Doing the conveyancing yourself means that you are across all parts of the transaction and reading through all the contracts, titles and certificates yourself.

 - No protection if something goes wrong.
 If something is missed or a mistake is made that causes a delay in settlement, you have no recourse to recoup this money.

 - Lack of industry knowledge.
 There are a lot of technical terms used in the conveyancing process.
 A professional will be able to pick up odd or outlier contract clauses or issues with the title where you may miss them.